 - 2. By paragraph 44 of the same decision, the CMA invited the AC, in collaboration with the Consultative Group of Experts (CGE) and the Least Developed Countries Expert Group (LEG), to support the implementation of the UAE Framework for Global Climate Resilience with technical guidance and training materials thereon. - 3.
 At AC 25 (March 2024), the AC considered an information note3 in relation to this mandate and agreed to: - a) Expand the mapping of existing technical guidance and training materials relevant to the UAE Framework for Global Climate Resilience and its targets, themes and cross-cutting considerations, and prepare an analysis to identify technical guidance and training needs relevant to implementing the UAE Framework for Global Climate Resilience (First draft was to be prepared in advance of SB 60 (June 2024); - b) Gather inputs from Parties and other stakeholders, including through an in-person session at SB 60 (June 2024), and to consider the outcomes of the Adaptation Forum (18-19 March 2024) and issue a survey for further input after June 2024; and - c) Prepare a strategy paper, based on the preparatory work above for consideration by AC 26 (September 2024). - 4.
-This document presents the outcomes of the mapping of existing technical guidance and training materials, the desk review of literature and national reports, and the survey of Parties and organizations.
+At AC 26 (September 2024), the AC considered a draft strategy paper4 prepared and requested the secretariat to share the full list of technical guidance and training materials compiled in the mapping with members; the AC also agreed to: - a) Reopen the surveys and consider additional opportunities to collect inputs; - b) Continue considering and refining the draft strategy paper during 2025, including the consideration of publication modalities related to the compiled resources; - c) Continue engagement and collaboration with the CGE, LEG, and other relevant constituted bodies and partners, emphasizing the importance of collaboration for this mandate. - 5.
+After AC 26, the surveys were reopened and two further responses from Parties as well as two additional technical guidance/training resources have been submitted to date. - 6.
+At an intersessional meeting in March 2025, AC members discussed that products planned as part of the 2025-2027 flexible workplan of the AC may form part of the response to this mandate but should be complemented by additional products to ensure a comprehensive response.
+During a call in April 2025, the AC, the CGE and the LEG shared updates on their recent work relevant to the mandate and discussed ways to enhance their future collaboration. - 7.
+This document presents the updated outcomes of the mapping of existing technical guidance and training materials, the desk review of literature and national reports, and the survey of Parties and organizations.
 Based on this preparatory work, this document outlines a draft strategy for consideration by the AC to prioritize and plan its work in response to this mandate.
-This strategy includes potential priority themes, product types, timelines, partners, and other key considerations to support the deliberations of the AC, in collaboration with the CGE and the LEG. - 5.
-At AC 26, the AC is invited to: - a) Identify and prioritize key deliverables that address the mandate; - b) Incorporate these deliverables into the 2025-2027 workplan: - c) Request the secretariat to develop detailed concept notes for each prioritized deliverable, to be reviewed and refined at AC27; - d) Engage with key partners as per the mandate, including the CGE and LEG, to share any decisions taken and explore further collaboration opportunities. - 6.
-The decisions taken with respect to this mandate will be documented in and communicated to Parties through the AC's annual report to CMA 6.
+This strategy includes potential priority themes, product types, timelines, partners, and other key considerations to support the deliberations of the AC, in collaboration with the CGE and the LEG.